martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 Would a brand this highly regarded <i>really</i> fail to notice that a case is too small, or have the handles been swapped for fakes that the case just wasn't designed for?
 I just can’t take the risk.

 Whichever’s the case, this is such a disapointment.
-Oh, well; back to the drawing board. 😩
+Oh, well; back to the drawing board. 😩 Once I get my back, I may give the Cousins set a try — and these ones come with a nice looking stand.

+To be continued.

 <!-- <center>UPDATE: An update will follow shortly! </center> -->